Nigeria looks to benefit from $770m annual Road Trust Fund — Nigeria Today

 “In 2018, an estimated 37 million dollars was earmarked for the construction of these roads,” Bolaji said.

-The Nigerian envoy commended the General Assembly for convening the 82nd plenary session to consider the draft resolution on Improving Global Road Safety, adding Nigeria welcomes the adoption of the resolution by consensus
+The Nigerian envoy commended the General Assembly for convening the 82nd plenary session to consider the draft resolution on Improving Global Road Safety, adding Nigeria welcomes the adoption of the resolution by consensus.
+(NAN)

-The post Nigeria looks to benefit from $770m annual Road Trust Fund appeared first on BusinessDay : News you can trust.
+The post Nigeria looks to benefit from $770m annual Road Trust Fund appeared first on Vanguard News.

 Do you have something awesome to share with the world?
 Click here to share